tairaeli/ICER_user_data_analytics/README.md

 The Institute for Cyber Enabled Research (ICER) provides critical infrastructure for computational academic research, catering to various disciplines.
 Our project aims to delve into how users engage with ICER's systems, assessing usage efficiency and exploring avenues for optimization.
 By enhancing our understanding of user behaviors and system interactions, we can guide ICER in optimizing resource allocation, potentially leading to significant cost savings.

-The Institute for Cyber Enabled Research (ICER) in Michigan State University provides critical infrastructure for computational academic research, catering to various disciplines.
-Our project aims to delve into how users engage with ICER's systems, assessing usage efficiency and exploring avenues for optimization.
-By enhancing our understanding of user behaviors and system interactions, we can guide ICER in optimizing resource allocation, potentially leading to significant cost savings.

 ## Project Description

 Leveraging the SLURM job database and GPFS file metadata, this project focuses on developing classification systems to categorize user workloads and disk utilization patterns.
 Employing unsupervised learning methods, we aim to analyze extensive datasets, thereby refining resource usage statistics and creating tools for system improvement.
 Our objectives include grouping similar users, identifying underutilization of resources, and predicting job queue times, among others.